joshuauaua/joshuauaua/README.md

     : The anti-Spotify.
 Instead of competing in global algorithms, artists appeal to listeners in their own local backyards.

 **[Artist Ledger](https://github.com/joshuauaua/artist-insight-tool)**
-    : Centralize and normalize revenue streams (merch, royalties, concerts).
-Allows artists to drop in CSVs to visualize hidden patterns in their data.
+    : ELT pipeline for artists.
+Centralize and normalize revenue streams (merch, royalties, concerts).
+Drop in CSVs to visualize hidden patterns in your data.
 Build with the Ivy Framework.

 **[Vibechecker](https://github.com/joshuauaua/vibechecker)**
     : Analyzes songs via the Spotify API to return technical metrics like "danceability" and energy.